 The afternoon will be yours to spend at leisure.
 You could take a visit to Genbaku Dome, the only structure left standing in the wake of the first atomic bomb, now a UNESCO-protected memorial and a powerful symbol of the most destructive force ever created by humankind.
 Or visit Hiroshima Castle - reconstructed after the bomb along with a shrine, some ruins and a few buildings of the Ninomau (second circle of defence) - and climb to the top floor for lovely panoramic views of the surrounding city.
 Perhaps you’ll just head downtown to the bustling Hondori Street and try Hiroshima's famous speciality: Hiroshima-style okonomiyaki.
 It's a popular pan-fried dish that consists of batter and cabbage - "okonomiyaki" may sometimes be translated as "as-you-like-it pancake” but we think it's more like Japan's answer to pizza.

-Kyoto is a city that has protected its culture for centuries.
-More than stepping back in time, there's something other-worldly about the city.
+Kyoto and tea ceremony - Visiting Kyoto feels like stepping back in time, showcasing its impressively preserved culture that spans centuries.
+There’s an almost otherworldly quality to the city.
 Here, Geisha still tiptoe through the cobbled alleyways of Gion, and Zen monks tend to manicured gardens in ancient temples.
 World heritage shrines, age-old traditions and modern life have found an easy balance - it's effortlessly charming and infinitely interesting.
-We'll explore it all on a guided tour of Kyoto and the Gion district, a centre of the traditional arts and a famed entertainment district.

-First is the beautiful Golden Pavilion, dating from the classical Muromachi age of Japanese temple design, perfectly overlooking its lake and garden.
-The upper floors are completely covered in gold leaf - they glow in the morning light with an almost blinding intensity.
+First, we'll visit the beautiful Golden Pavilion, which dates back to the classical Muromachi period of Japanese temple design.
+Perfectly overlooking its lake and garden.
+It offers a breathtaking view of its surrounding lake and garden.
+The upper floors are entirely covered in gold leaf, glowing intensely in the morning light.

-Then we'll move on to another iconic Kyoto Monument - Nijo Castle.
-Set at the heart of the city and built in the 17th century, it’s famous for its wooden floors remarkably designed to creak like a nightingale’s song, thus warning its occupants of any impending stealthy attack!
+Then we'll visit Nijo Castle, an iconic monument in the heart of Kyoto.
+Built in the 17th century, it’s famous for its unique wooden floors designed to creak like a nightingale’s song, thus warning its occupants of any impending stealthy attack.

 Finally, we take a walking tour through Kyoto’s Gion district.
 It's the classic image of Japan; streets of wooden houses, the unmistakable sound of wooden sandals reverberating on the pavements, bright, silk-clad geishas, cherry trees and a host of traditional restaurants.